Gr33nCamper/Paul-s-Website/YRS/2023/SUM/JUL.md

 And to accept truths about yourself which you don't like

 And finding the strength to keep going when you fail again and again

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**July 21, 2023:**

+Gideon left today, bringing poster with him

+Learned about the importance of prayer and good habits to prepare for storms of life

+Brownie pie at Up2U Cafe was too sweet

+Sneak peak of Viewridge

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**July 22, 2023:**

+Full day of work

+McDonald's for breakfast

+Moved touchscreen TV with Trip and Jason

+Assembled stools

+Moved fridge with Jeff, Jason, Jack, John Choi, and John Corea

+Sichuan beef and vegetables for lunch

+Helped Jeremiah install the Nest thermostats

+Trash duty in Chad's truck

+Came back for In-N-Out burgers

+My shoe patch failed me again, exposed my sock

+Praise practice

+Jenny's ice cream

+Exhausted, slept around 12

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**July 23, 2023:**

+First time on praise

+I didn't know the intro for King of Kings was right off the bat

+Katsu dinner at the Rodriguez, Wellenkamp, Brex, Jeong, et. al residence

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**July 26, 2023:**

+I didn't know that the song "I Ain't Worried" was from Top Gun: Maverick

+2014 RPG horror game era from CoryXKenshin is appealing to me more than his recent stuff bc it feels like he's more genuine in a sense.
+Not as much editing and he interacted more with fans.
+Now it's kind of not the same but I understand that we all get older and can't be stuck in the past

+-

+I didn't know chimps were super aggressive killers

+but Gorillas and Orangutans are chill apparently

+-

+Almost lost my sanity to the prison of my own mind

+I was working on Hw6 for hours after coming back home, mostly just on Problem 3

+Calculating confidence intervals and p-values for hypothesis tests for the differences in proportions..

+Thankfully I didn't miss the zoom meeting for the AYM tech camp at 9p

+I hope I can show care and compassion tmrw

+When, knowing myself, I might find myself feeling like learning about code is more interesting

+But it's not just about coding, it's about people

+Can't miss the alarm tomorrow

+Besides, I like the fresh morning air

+I'm sure you don't need me to tell you about how stuffy the apartment can get

+-

+Just listening to some of the Late Night playlist

+I'm training myself to view 00:00 as the dead of night

+Now I use 24-hr time bc it's simpler to read

+Texts Go Green was not too difficult to make super clean

+Passionfruit instrumental is very soothing